ChrisT-CC/blue-tiger-resume/README.md

 ## Credits
 ### Content
-The text for section Y was copied from the Wikipedia article Z
+<-- (The text for section Y was copied from the Wikipedia article Z)
+CI template
 ### Media
 The photos used in this site were obtained from ...
 ### Acknowledgements
+- CI
+- Mentor
+- Russell

-I received inspiration for this project from X
+<-- (I received inspiration for this project from X)